Joy, grief and hope at Libya's feast of sacrifice

 Citing the example of Turkey, he said: "We want democracy.

-"Islamic law does not mean we are against civilization ...
-When we say Islamic law, we mean civilization."
+"Islamic law does not mean we are against civilisation ...
+When we say Islamic law, we mean civilisation."

 He also dismissed fears, promoted by Gaddafi himself, that Libya may fall prey to traditional tribal and regional rivalries.
 The experience of standing up to dictatorship had, Abdelhamid said, brought Libyans together with a new sense of national pride: "Now, we love our flag," he said.